 It’s possible to add restrictive covenants into employment contracts for existing employees, but you’ll need to consult with them and get their consent.
-Even where they are happy to consent you will need to be able to show that the employee has been provided with some sort of additional benefits in return for entering into new restrictions.
-This is most usually a pay rise or a promotion.
+Even where they’re happy to consent you’ll need to be able to show that the employee has been provided with some sort of additional benefits in return for entering into new restrictions.
+This is usually a pay rise or a promotion.
 It will be difficult to enforce new restrictions if there hasn’t been any additional benefit to the employee.

 Get HR Support

 If you need advice on creating restrictive covenants that are robust enough to protect your business, our HR consultants can help.